 Living willow support for climbing plants

-Create a cone of woven willow, which will serve as a living support for your climbing plant as it grows.
+Create a cone of woven willow, which will serve as a living support for your climbing plant as it develops.

 - Use a plastic pot as a template.

-- Insert 5 pairs of willow rods (5 x 2) vertically around the pot.
+- Insert 5 pairs of willow rods (5 x 2) vertically all around the pot.

-- Create the first diamond: angle one rod at 45°, then tie it to the rod on the right; repeat with the second rod to the left.
-The rods will cross regularly, passing alternately behind and in front of each other.
+- Create the 1st diamond: angle one rod at 45°, then tie it with the rod to the right; repeat with the 2nd rod to the left.
+The rods will thus cross regularly, passing alternately behind each other, one side then the other.

-- Once the column is stable, remove the template and tie the tops of the willow rods together.
+- Once the column is stable, remove the template, then tie the tops of the willow rods together.

 - Remove the ties used for diamond weaving: the structure should (hopefully!) stand on its own.

-As the willow is alive, it will continue to grow alongside the plant, adorned with pretty light green foliage from spring to autumn.
+As the willow is alive, it will continue growing alongside the plant, adorned with pretty light green foliage from spring to autumn.

 Comments